 5. Major Residency Requirement: Completion of at least 12 credits in courses in the student’s major discipline taken at MMC (excluding independent studies, prior learning experience, internships and exchange credits).
 These credits may be used in fulfilling the College Residency Requirement.

 6. Liberal Arts Requirement: Marymount Manhattan College defines itself as a college of the liberal arts.
-Courses in the liberal arts develop students’ judgement and understanding about individuals’ relationship to the social, cultural, and natural qualities of the world in which they live.
+Courses in the liberal arts develop students’ judgment and understanding about individuals’ relationship to the social, cultural, and natural qualities of the world in which they live.
 The New York State Education Department requires a minimum number of liberal arts credits for the following degrees:

 - Bachelor of Arts degree - completion of 90 liberal arts credits